CRIM-Project/ontop/README.md

-# ontop
+# Repository
-files for ontop ontology docker
+It contains files for the SPARQL Endpoint based on OnTop (https://ontop-vkg.org/) relative to the CRIM project.

+The Endpoint is available at: https://lod.crimproject.org/